SpenceKonde/megaTinyCore/megaavr/extras/Ref_Analog.md

 4.3V, use ADCnREFSEL[0:2] = 0x3 [4.3V].
 ```
 And they also say that one must NOT have ADCnREFEN bit set when using an external reference, this warning was never present in the megaTinyCore docs until 1.5.12, and nobody complained.
 This suggests that it one of the following is true:
   a.
-Configuring refsel per the datasheet isn't that important after all; alternately, it may just make the reference less accuratem, or otherwise throw off the accuracy enough to keep it from meeting spec, but not by enough that people who triggered it noticed.
+Configuring refsel per the datasheet isn't that important after all; alternately, it may just make the reference less accurate, or otherwise throw off the accuracy enough to keep it from meeting spec, but not by enough that people who triggered it noticed.
   b.
 Failure to configure refsel per the datasheet causes only poor ADC accuracy, and the few individuals using an external reference either read the relevant paragraph in the datasheet and configured refsel or else thought "Damn the ADC on these parts sucks" but kept that observation to themselves.
   c.
 Configuring refsel per the datasheet is a *safeguard* against some undesirable outcome that could occur *if ADCnREFEN was also accidentally set* with an external reference enabled.
   d.
-Configuring refsel per the datasheet is a safeguard against some undesirable outcome that could occur *whether or not ADCnREFEN is set*, but the undesirable outcome impacts the current internal reference only, and the few people who have encountered this have not realized, because they had the default 0.55V ref selected when they were using the external ref, and if they later used the internal reference, they didn't use the 0.55V one.
+Configuring refsel per the datasheet is a *safeguard* against some undesirable outcome that could occur *whether or not ADCnREFEN is set*, but the undesirable outcome impacts the current internal reference only.
   e.
 Configuring refsel per the datasheet is a safeguard against some undesirable outcome that would cause visible consequences for the running sketch, regardless of whether ADCnREFEN is set, and this has only gone unnoticed because nobody who didn't read that section of the datasheet either have not tried to use an external voltage reference, or if they have, when whatever consequences occurred, they kept that information to themselves.
   f.
-Everyone using extenrnal references has read that part of the datasheet, and thus nobody has encountered this condition.
+Everyone using external references has read that part of the datasheet, and thus nobody has encountered this condition.
 In this case, it could do anything from functioning normally to exploding, to raising the dead, and we wouldn't know.
   g.
 Nobody has tried using the external reference, period.

-My guess (and it is ONLY A **GUESS**) is that b, c, or possibly d is the case, and that in the case of c and d, the undesired outcome takes the form of damage to the selected analog reference.
+My guess (and it is ONLY A **GUESS**) is that b, c, or possibly d or a is the case, and that in the case of c and d, the undesired outcome takes the form of damage to the selected analog reference.
 Which will usually be 0.55V, since why would you change the internal reference if you had an external one connected unless you'd read that paragraph.
+The core starts with Vdd as the reference, but that option is located elsewhere (in the ADC itself we ask for Vdd as reference, but the VREF peripheral still thinks it's pointing at 0.55V).
 That reference voltage is rarely used, so even if it was easy to destroy that reference, this could plausibly have gone unnoticed by megaTinyCore users.

 I think possibility g is unlikely - someone probably tried it at some point.
 And f is only a theoretical possibility.
 We all know that most people haven't made a study of the datasheet and some haven't even taken a cursory look, especially for peripherals that normally handled by Arduino API functions.